Why is my dog licking me? A vet's guide to tackling excessive licking

 Even telling him off can work as reinforcement – for many dogs, all attention is good attention, even if you’re asking them to stop.
 If your dog licking you gets you to give them attention, then they’ll carry on doing it.

 So how can you stop it?
 Try to ignore your dog completely if they start licking, and silently move away.
-Your dog will soon realise that licking causes you to ignore him and leave the room, and he’ll quickly stop.
+Your dog will soon realize that licking causes you to ignore him and leave the room, and he’ll quickly stop.
 Don’t forget to praise him when he’s sitting near you without licking you, too!

 5. They're asking for food or information

 Dogs lick other dog’s faces to communicate.
 Generally, it’s something a puppy does to an adult dog.
-To his mother, this might mean ‘feed me’, but to other adults in the pack, licking the face can be a submissive behaviour asking for approval.
+To his mother, this might mean ‘feed me’, but to other adults in the pack, licking the face can be a submissive behavior asking for approval.
 Socially, licking an adult dog’s face is saying ‘I’m just a puppy, you take the lead and tell me how to behave.'

 Vets and researchers aren’t quite sure whether dogs lick human’s faces for the same reason.
 But, if your dog is still young, there’s a possibility they’re looking for guidance… or for food!